 The public engagement process indicated the following sentiment regarding order of priorities:

 - 1. New and/or improved recreational facilities - 2.
 Active transportation improvements - 3.
 Transit improvements - 4.
-Emissions reductions / climate change programs improvements.
-There are real logistical and financial barriers to trying to conduct this work over a short period of time.
-In reality, the entire active transportation plan will take years if not decades to be fully completed.
-The active transportation program has to be planned over a long period of time.
+Emissions reductions/climate change programs

 In crafting the implementation outline proposed, this prioritization has been used as a guide.